santiag0m/alssn-project/report.md

 ![image](https://user-images.githubusercontent.com/101331875/170033278-af98b507-6543-4985-b28e-97211176e481.png)

 Note that there are also edges between nodes that are further away.
 These edges represent direct lines that skip a couple of stations (Staten Island for example clearly has this for two stations, going in a direct line to the last stop at the ferry).
-This has implications for the robustness analysis later on,
+This has implications for the robustness analysis later on.
+It seems fair to assume that, if there is a node failure or a coordinated attack, not only can people no longer use the station, trains can also no longer pass through that station.
+So, a separate graph is made where these edges are removed.

 # Methodology